 10. Privacy Shield

 Dashlane has self-certified with the U.S. Department of Commerce that we comply with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, which provide for certain protections regarding Personal Data of citizens of these jurisdictions.

 a.
-Dashlane complies with the EU-U.S. and the Swiss-U.S. Privacy Shield Frameworks set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data transferred from the EU and Switzerland to the United States.
+Dashlane complies with the EU-U.S. and the Swiss-U.S. Privacy Shield Frameworks established by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data transferred from the EU and the United Kingdom and Switzerland to the United States.
 We have certified to the Department of Commerce that we adhere to the Privacy Shield Principles (as defined by the Department of Commerce).
 If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles will take precedence.
 To learn more about the Privacy Shield program, the Privacy Shield Principles and to view our certification, please visit

-c.
+d.
 In compliance with the Privacy Shield Principles, Dashlane commits to resolve complaints about our collection or use of your Personal Data.
-EU or Swiss individuals with inquiries or complaints regarding this Policy should first contact us at firstname.lastname@example.org.
+EU or Swiss individuals with inquiries or complaints regarding this Policy should first contact our

 www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
 JAMS’ services are provided at no cost to you.